 When Alex was diagnosed with ALS we made sure to always have open and honest communication.
 We knew this was the only way to stay in a positive space.
 We tried to talk about everything, the positive and the negative.
 One of Alex’s fears was suffocating.
-At one point he met with the ALS specialist to talk about what would happen at the end cause he feared suffocating.
+At one point he met with an ALS specialist to talk about what would happen at the end cause he didn’t want to experience that.

 At the hospital when it came time for Alex to decide it was time to go it was something I had a hard time accepting.
 It just didn’t feel like time.
 I remember walking away from him cause I couldn’t deal, the social worker had to call me on my phone.
 Walking away seemed easier then accepting what Alex decided.